shreyasi100/FrequentItemSet/README.md

 # FrequentItemSet
-A spark implementation of the SON algorithm to find out frequent itemsets
+A spark implementation of the SON algorithm to find out frequent itemsets on the yelp dataset